-- 2. Type of beam

-- a.
-Flood

-- b.
-Stream

-- c.
-Adjustable beam

-- d.
-Stream with medium flood

 - 3. Flashlight sizes

 - a.
 Width determined by battery size

 - b.
 Length and power

 - c.
-Batteries
+Batteries (rechargeable vs. disposable)

 - 4. Switches

 - a.
-Sliders
+Side button

 - b.
-Button
+End button

+- c.
+Momentary

-- E. Using the flashlight while shooting: advantages and disadvantages
+- E. Using the Flashlight While Shooting or Searching: Advantages and Disadvantages

-- 1. Method of holding
+- 1. Method(s) of holding; techniques

 - a.
-Keller method flashlight is in support hand and over the top of the gun hand.

-- b.
 Harries method flashlight is in support hand and under the gun hand wrist with the backs of the hands pressed together.
 If the flashlight is too long, it may rest on the forearm of the gun hand.
-In this position, the button is best activated with the index finger and the slider switch with the thumb.
+In this position, the button is best activated with the finger if using a side button flashlight or the thumb, if using an end button flashlight.

+- b.
+Chapman method flashlight is in support hand and pressed along the support side of the gun hand.

 - c.
-Chapman method flashlight is in support hand and pressed along side of the gun hand.
+Rogers (or syringe) method flashlight is held between the fingers and the thumb or the base of the palm when activating the end button.

 - d.
-Military method flashlight is in support hand and held out to the side at arm's length.
+One-handed

+- (1) FBI

+- (2) Neck-index

+- (3) Other

-- F. Activating the flashlight and shooting
+- F. Activating the Flashlight and Shooting

 - 1. Identify your target

-- 2. Flash the light on and off
+- 2. Momentary light may need to stay on in order to observe suspect movement or weapons; even if shots are necessary, it may be best to keep light on the threat so as to not give the suspect the advantage of darkness.

-- 3. Tactical
+- 3. Illuminate/Assess/Shoot/Move/Cover

-- 4. Shoot/move/cover

-- 5. Illumination/move

 - G. Reloading

-- 1. Light off/on
+- 1. Light on/off

+- 2. Cover/concealment ensure sights, muzzle, and light are clear of the cover

+- 3. Combat reload